 Old woman with ovarian cancer, looking for alternative cancer treatment

 In April 2018, ERLINDA had symptom of edema of lower extremity without obvious cause or other discomfort, she didn’t take it seriously back then.
 In December, her son found that her abdomen was obviously swollen, although she suffered no pain but only physical weakness.
-She also noticed irregular vaginal discharge increasing, of which she never thought as symptom of ovarian cancer.
+She also noticed irregular vaginal discharge increasing, of which she never thought as a symptom of ovarian cancer.

 At the beginning of March 2019, ERLINDA went to see doctor and took CT examination, from which the oncologist initially predicted it was ovarian cancer and recommended combined treatment of surgery and chemotherapy.
 She refused to take chemotherapy because of the side effects.
 Therefore, she decided to go to the United States and seek alternative treatments.